ppainterpython/p3_budman/README.md

 <!-- markdownlint-disable MD033 -->

-# PyExcelBudget
+# p3_budman - Budget Manager Application

+__Budget Manager__ is an application to help track a budget using excel workbook data downloaded from Financial Institutions.
+This is a Paul Painter Python (p3) project.
+The shortname is `p3_budman`.

 ## Introduction

 This project began with the goal of learning about `pandas`, `Jupyter` in `VS Code` and the `python interactive mode`.
 At the same time, I was working on [pppActivityTracker](https://github.com/ppainterpython/pppActivityTracker.git) project.
 There I learned much about `Python logging` and and building a gui with `tkinter`.

-**Goal:** the goal of `PyExcelBudget` is to analyze excel and csv files downloaded from the bank and use `pandas` to perform data analysis on the transactions producing budget visualizations and insights (to find out where all the money has gone.)
+**Goal:** the goal of `p3_budman` is to analyze excel and csv files downloaded from the bank and use `pandas` to perform data analysis on the transactions producing budget visualizations and insights (to find out where all the money has gone.)
    > **Note**
    > Begun in the winter of 2025, this was my first exerience with python, in VS Code and the current version of GitHub Copilot.
 I tried to spend a lot of time with GHC, to really understand what it can help with, and what it screws up.